Tunous/SwipeActionView/README.md

 Sets color for ripple displayed when users swipe right.

 ## <a id="attr-tools">Tools attributes</a>
 `SwipeActionView` has special attributes used only in the editor mode.
 They make it possible to preview ripples or contents of background views without worrying about side effects.
-They are entirely ignored when running in device.
+They are entirely ignored when running on the device.

 #### <a id="attr-tools-previewBackground">`app:sav_tools_previewBackground="swipeLeft|swipeRight"`</a>
 Shows background view for swipe left or right gesture.